 Chapter I. Following The Nuance Flow

-Carl Jung’s approach was genuinely flexible and profound in that he never attempted to force all psychological functions into a rigid, closed model, as many later derivative typological systems would do.
-Modern frameworks tend to “box” human beings into stacks, hierarchies, and fixed positions, thereby narrowing the richness and complexity of psychological life.
-Once a theory is transformed into mechanical classificatory schemes or behavior-based models, debates about right and wrong become meaningless, because what we are arguing over are already copies far removed from the original essence.
-To confine an individual’s psychology within sixteen predetermined templates is, in effect, to impose a limitation on one’s own capacity for a rich and living experience.
+Carl Jung’s approach was genuinely flexible and profound in that he never attempted to force all psychological functions into a rigid, closed model, as many later derivative schools would do.
+Modern systems tend to “box” human beings into stacks, hierarchies, and fixed positions, thereby narrowing the richness and complexity of psychological life.
+Once a theory is reduced into mechanical classificatory schemes or behavior-based models, debates about right and wrong become meaningless, because what we are arguing over are already copies far removed from the original essence.
+To confine an individual’s psyche within sixteen predetermined templates is, in effect, to impose a limitation on one’s own capacity for a rich and living experience.

-In my view, stopping at the identification of the dominant function is already sufficient and elegant.
-The remainder of the psyche – the unconscious functions – are not merely “weaker tools in need of improvement,” as MBTI tends to soften them into, but rather unconscious mechanisms through which we confront and work through each form of suffering encountered in life.
+In my view, stopping at the identification of the dominant energy axis is already sufficient and elegant.
+The remaining parts of the psyche – the absent or underrepresented cognitive regions – are not merely “weaker tools in need of improvement,” as MBTI tends to soften them into, but rather unconscious mechanisms through which we confront and work through each form of suffering encountered in life.

-The crux of the matter is that many people want to identify the “dominant function” immediately, and they run into difficulty precisely because of this haste.
-The proper approach is through sensing one’s temperament – that which emanates from a person’s thinking, speech, and actions.
-That temperament is the dominant function.
-And the most reliable way to grasp it is to ask those around the person: what do they perceive this individual to be lacking?
+The core issue is that many people rush to assign a single “label” and run into difficulty precisely because of this haste.
+A more accurate approach is through sensing one’s temperament – that which emanates naturally from a person’s thinking, speech, and actions.
+This temperament is the reflection of the current dominant energy region.
+And the most reliable way to perceive it is to ask those around the person: what do they perceive this individual to be lacking?

-Human beings are quick to notice flaws: they weigh a single mistake more heavily than dozens of good qualities, and they are drawn to drama because it is stimulating—triggering dopamine, soothes feelings of inferiority, inflates the ego, and makes them feel “better than others.”
+Human beings are quick to notice deficiencies: they weigh a single mistake more heavily than dozens of strengths, and they are drawn to drama because it is stimulating—triggering dopamine, soothing feelings of inferiority, inflating the ego, and making them feel “better than others.”
 I apologize if this touches anyone, but this is a universal psychological tendency.

 ›Step 1.
 Identifying the Nuance

-A person’s area of deficiency is precisely their blind spot – the part of the psyche that becomes unconsciously numbed or behaves oddly under stress.
-This aspect is largely absent; and when it is forced to surface, it tends to appear in a distorted, unnatural form, often perceived as inauthentic or out of sync with the person as a whole.
+A person’s area of deficiency is precisely their blind spot – the region of the psyche that becomes unconsciously numbed or behaves strangely under stress.
+This aspect is largely absent; and when it is forced to surface, it tends to appear in a distorted or unnatural form, often perceived as inauthentic or misaligned with the person as a whole.
 For this reason, it is usually easy to notice, both for the surrounding social environment and for those closest to the individual.
 So, let us begin with the question:

 ›Step 2.
 Examining Energy Orientation